-Generic Food and Drug Administration Approved Dosage Generic

-(Trade Name) Indications Form/Strength Availability

-30 mg

-60 mg

-100 mg

-200 mg

-Tablet (Oramorph

-SR ® )

-15 mg

-30 mg

-60 mg

-100 mg

-Oxycodone For the management of moderate to severe Extended release

-(OxyContin ® ) pain when a continuous, around-the-clock tablet:

-analgesic is needed for an extended period of 10 mg

-time 15 mg #

-une 20 mg ↓ †

-$30 \text{ mg}^{\#}$ ·

-40 mg

-60 mg ‡,#

-80 mg

-Oxymorphone For the relief of moderate to severe pain in Extended release

-(Opana ® ER) patients requiring continuous, around-the-clock tablet:

-opioid treatment for an extended period of time 5 mg

-7.5 mg

-10 mg -

-15 mg

-20 mg

-30 mg

-40 mg

-Tapentadol For the management of moderate to severe Extended release

-(Nucynta ER ® ) chronic pain in adults when a continuous, tablet:

-around-the-clock opioid analgesic is needed for 50 mg

-an extended period of time and treatment of 100 mg -

-neuropathic pain associated with diabetic 150 mg

-peripheral neuropathy in adults 200 mg

-250 mg

-Combination Pro oducts 1

-Morphine sulfate/ For the management of moderate to severe pain when a Extended release

-naltrexone continuous, around-the-clock opioid analgesic is needed capsule:

-for an extended period of time 20 mg/0.8 mg

-30 mg/1.2 mg 50 mg/2 mg -

-60 mg/2.4 mg

-80 mg/3.2 mg
+Generic (Trade Name) Food and Drug Administration Approved Indications Dosage Form/Strength Generic Availability indications 20 mg 30 mg 40 mg Availability Tapentadol (Nucynta ER [®]) For the management of moderate to severe chronic pain in adults when a continuous, around-the-clock opioid analgesic is needed for an extended period of time and treatment of neuropathic pain associated with diabetic peripheral neuropathy in adults Extended release tablet: 50 mg 100 mg 150 mg 200 mg 250 mg - Combination Pro ducts Morphine sulfate/ naltrexone For the management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Extended release capsule: 20 mg/0.8 mg 30 mg/1.2 mg 50 mg/2 mg 60 mg/2.4 mg 80 mg/3.2 mg 100 mg/4 mg [‡] - Oxycodone/ acetaminophen For the management of acute pain severe enough to require opioid treatment and for which alternative treatment options are inadequate Extended release tablet: 7.5 mg/325 mg -

-at least one dosage form or strength.
-100 mg/4 mg
+Generic is available in at least one dosage form or strength.

-\Generic is available in at least one dosage form or strength. †Generic availability is sporadic and does not include all strengths.
++Generic availability is sporadic and does not include all strengths.

-#For use in opioid-tolerant patients only.

-#For use in opioid-tolerant patients only.
+‡For use in opioid-tolerant patients only.

-%Kadian® only.

-#Avinza® only.
+§Kadian[®] only. ∥Avinza[®] only.

-#Avinza® 60 mg extended-release capsules are for use in opioid-tolerant patients only.
+Avinza® 60 mg extended-release capsules are for use in opioid-tolerant patients only.

-#OxyContin® only.
+#OxyContin[®] only.